View all web browser and mobile devices available in our cloud-based test lab.

 As product code changes, so do testing.
 Make sure your teams are looking into the test scenarios and updating them whenever it’s required.

-Another important step for your DevOps testing strategy is to use supporting frameworks.
+Another important step for your strategy is to use supporting frameworks.

 Here are some examples of where to use supporting frameworks: